slaviqueue/browser-ide/README.md

 To execute code on desktop press Ctrl+Enter.
 To execute on mobile just shake your device.

-Also you can share your code by sending current url, it autimatically syncs while you're typing.
+Also you can share your code by sending current url, it automatically syncs while you're typing.

 ![](screenshot.png)